Popular Posts

 The life of Blaise Pascal was full of seeming contrasts.
 He was a mathematical genius who never attended school.
 He embraced a lively faith in God at a time when the "wise men" of his time were dispensing with the supernatural entirely.
 While Pascal was firmly devoted to the Roman Catholic Church, he wrote a series of anonymous open letters defending beliefs about grace and free will that were being denounced by influential Jesuit priests and the Pope himself as "crypto-Calvinist" [1].
 He struggled with illness and weakness throughout his short life of 39 years; however, he refused to give in to self-pity.
 One example of his focus on others and their needs was that he invited a homeless family to live in his house with him during his final months.

 Blaise Pascal was home schooled by his father Étienne, who recognized the boy's academic brilliance from the time he could speak.
-Originally the elder Pascal was going to wait until Blaise was 16 years old before teaching him any formal mathematics, but when the 12 year old showed an interest in geometry and then figured out on his own that the angles of any triangle add up to 180 degrees, his father changed the curriculum to include math after all.
+Originally the elder Pascal was going to wait until Blaise was 16 years old before teaching him any formal mathematics.
+However, when the 12 year old showed an interest in geometry and then figured out on his own that the angles of any triangle add up to 180 degrees, his father changed the curriculum to include math after all.
 At the age of 21, Pascal invented a calculator that could add, subtract, multiply and divide up to eight-digit numbers.
 He saw the practical value of an adding machine to save the tiresome work of tax collectors and landlords.
 Although scholars agree about Pascal's genius, it was matched with perseverance.
 He made fifty prototypes of his "pascaline" before he was satisfied enough to present it to the public.
 He also did thorough investigations about vacuums and added to the branch of math we call calculus.

 Blaise Pascal is a delightful example of a person was intellectually gifted and yet recognized the limits of reason.
 His experience of Jesus Christ came via being immersed in Old and New Testament Scripture and the church fathers, including St. Augustine.
 He had two distinct experiences one might call conversions--times when he had a memorable encounter with God that led to a change in his focus--one at age 23 and the second at age 31.
 He rejected a faith that was merely academic, and he criticized the Jesuit order for becoming so worldly that it could justify moral practices clearly forbidden in the Bible.
 Ambitious to the end, Pascal desired to write a work elevating vibrant faith in the eyes of the well educated and moral men of his day.
 These incomplete bits and fragments were published after his death under the name of Pensées (Thoughts).